JamesBarciz/Data-Structures/Data_Structures_Questions.md

 ## Stack

 1. What is the runtime complexity of `push` using a list?
+    - Linear

 2. What is the runtime complexity of `push` using a linked list?
+    - Constant

 3. What is the runtime complexity of `pop` using a list?
+    - Linear

 4. What is the runtime complexity of `pop` using a linked list?
+    - Constant

 5. What is the runtime complexity of `len` using a list?
+    - Constant
+    - Linear to count up or down

 6. What is the runtime complexity of `len` using a linked list?
+    - Constant
+    - Linear to count up or down

 ## Queue

 1. What is the runtime complexity of `enqueue` using a list?
+    - Linear

 2. What is the runtime complexity of `enqueue` using a linked list?
+    - Constant

 3. What is the runtime complexity of `dequeue` using a list?
+    - Linear

 4. What is the runtime complexity of `dequeue` using a linked list?
+    - Constant

 5. What is the runtime complexity of `len` using a list?
+    - Constant
+    - Linear to count up or down

 6. What is the runtime complexity of `len` using a linked list?
+    - Constant
+    - Linear to count up or down

 ## Doubly Linked List